Kohler-Jobin meets Ehrhard: the sharp lower bound for the Gaussian principal frequency while the Gaussian torsional rigidity is fixed, via rearrangements: Introduction

 We would like to emphasize that the analogy of our work and the works of Kohler-Jobin \cite{KJ1982, KJ1978} and Brasco \cite{Brasco2014} is not to be expected, like in the case of the inequalities of Faber-Krahn and Saint-Venant!
-Our proof relies heavily on the particular properties of certain special functions, and not just on soft properties of rearrangements.
-It is somewhat miraculous that Theorem \ref{mainThm} is true!
+Our proof relies heavily on the particular properties of certain special functions, and not just on soft properties of rearrangements (see for example Lemma 2.7 and Theorem 4.1).

 This paper is organized as follows.
 In Section 2 we discuss some preliminaries.
 In Section 3 we discuss the Gaussian modified torsional rigidity.
 In Section 4 we define the Gaussian version of the Kohler-Jobin rearrangement, study its properties, and prove Theorem \ref{mainThm}.